14ksmith/Daily_News/README.md

 To set up Daily News, first install the necessary packages from `requirements.txt`.
 You can do this by running `pip3 install -r requirements.txt`.

 Next you will need to update the `settings.json` file with the following information. `send_time` specifies the time of day you want daily news to be sent to you.
-Make sure to use the 24-hour clock when designating your desired send time. `send_method` lets the program know to send the stories to you either via text or through email. `email_server` specifies the SMTP server to use if you are using email notifications.
+Make sure to use the 24-hour clock when designating your desired send time. `send_method` lets the program know to send the stories to you either via text or through email.
+Specify your choice by filling in either `text` or `email`. `email_server` specifies the SMTP server to use if you are using email notifications.
 Finally, `num_articles` specifies how many articles to be sent from each outlet, every day.

 Below is an example of the settings.json file